zertan/ethvault-submission/backend/README_dh.md

 pnpm backend
 ```

-Now curl the different new endpoints to interact with the Holsky deployed smart contracts:
+Now curl the different new endpoints to interact with the Holesky deployed smart contracts, curl examples can be found in "backend/example_routes.sh".